 More information: Do the right things when doing business in Norway

 If in previous years, your company has engaged in business activities within Norway and the reporting of the contract(s) is not complete or up to date, you may be listed in the tax register, with an obligation to file a tax return.
 We recommend checking the registration and if necessary, unsubscribing from the tax register.

-The tax return and extract of accounts must be filed electronically by 31 May the year following the fiscal year.
+The corporate tax return and the extract of accounts must be filed electronically by 31 May the year following the fiscal year.

 This article was first published 16 March 2018, latest update April 2023.